Crasader/Runners-Laravel/docs/app/5_permissions.md

 3. The policy call the model to check the permissions in the database
 4. If the permission is true, the action is authorized, if not laravef fires a `unauthorized` exeption.

+## Permissions namming

+The permissions name follow a simple pattern :

+* If the model not require fine permission, we just want to authorize all actions on this model, we use the `manage` keword to define the permission.
+(Ex: `manage_groups`)
+* If we want fine permissions for all the actions we use the action keyword to define the permission.
+(Ex: `create_groups`, `view_groups`...)
+* In specific case, we use specific keywords like `force_start_run`, this situations dond follow the two precedent rules.

 ## Permissions list

 For the **superuser** :